 If the float bowl gasket on the carburetor is black, it is the older composition cork material used for bowl gaskets, the float will usually be cork also, then you are probably way overdue for a overhaul.
 There could be pieces of this cork gasket floating around inside the bowl, occasionally plugging the main jet.
 The float should be OK unless the varnish has deteriorated.

-On the early carburetors which used all steel float needles, the little float needle valve clips did not exist.
-They have become necessary because modern soft tip needles can stick shut.
-The clip uses the weight of the float to pull the needle valve open.
-If this clip is not in position on the later carbs, you are likely to suffer from fuel starvation, rather than flooding.
+On the early carburetors which used all steel float needles, the little float needle valve clips did not exist then.
+They have become necessary because the modern soft tip needles can stick shut.
+The

-The float needles used a nylon tapered tip for the actual shut off seal even on the early production 1974s.
+You may see float needles used a nylon tapered tip for the actual shut off seal even on the early production 1974 but these may be replaced parts over the lifetime of the motor.

 |The illustration below is a OMC carburetor from 1974-early 1987|